JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/scope.md

 s = 0
 for i = 1:10
     t = 1 + i # new local variable t
-    local s = t # assigning a new value to the global variable end s
+    local s = t # assigning a new value to the local variable end s
 """